 Buddhism pursues happiness by using knowledge and practice to achieve mental equanimity.
 In Buddhist teachings, equanimity, or peace of mind, is achieved by detaching oneself from the cycle of craving that produces dukkha.
 So by achieving a mental state where you can detach from all the passions, needs and wants of life, you free yourself and achieve a state of transcendent bliss and well-being.

 As described in the first verse of the Dhammapada, for Buddha, mental dysfunction begins in the mind.
 The Buddha encouraged his followers to pursue “tranquility” and “insight” as the mental qualities that would lead to Nirvana, the Ultimate Reality.
 As mentioned earlier, the Eightfold Path as a whole is said to help one achieve these qualities.
 In particular, the areas of mental cultivation, which include right effort, right mindfulness and right concentration, are the mental skills and tools used for achieving happiness.

 The Buddha once described the mind as a wild horse.
-In the Eightfold Path, he recommends practicing “right effort” by first avoid and then clear our minds of negative, unwholesome thoughts.
+In the Eightfold Path, he recommends practicing “right effort” by first avoiding and then clearing our minds of negative, unwholesome thoughts.
 Once that is achieved, one perfects a wholesome, tranquil state of mind through the practice of positive thinking.
 This ongoing effort promotes a state of mind that is conducive to the practice of mindfulness and concentration (meditation).

 Mindfulness is one of the most influential teachings of Buddhism and has filtered into popular culture as well as modern psychotherapy and psychology, such as Ellen Langer interpretation of mindfulness.
 The Buddha felt that it was imperative to cultivate right mindfulness for all aspects of life in order to see things as they really are, or in other words, to “stop and smell the roses.”
 He encouraged keen attention and awareness of all things through the four foundations of mindfulness: